Models for information propagation on graphs: Introduction

 \subsection{Contributions}

-Our contributions are as follows: \begin{itemize} \item Derivation of general model formulations for three perspectives (front propagation models, first arrival time models and local equations) in the graph-based setting that include established models (Dijkstra's algorithm, shortest paths and $\ell^p$ graph-eikonal equations for $p\geq 1$) as special instances. \item Unification of the three perspectives in the graph-based setting by proving equivalence of the models (front propagation, first arrival times and discrete generalised eikonal models) depending on $p$. \item Derivation of formal limit equations for specific regular grids (square and triangular grids) for any $p$, and for regular $\kappa$-neighbor grids for $\kappa$ even and $p = 2$. \item Numerical experiments on different underlying graphs (square, triangular, hexagonal, rhombus, uniform and $\kappa$-neighbour graphs) consistent with the theoretical results. \item Application of front propagation on a weighted social network to calculate metrics of trust securely. \item Application of front propagation on graphs to classical problems in semi-supervised learning for point cloud data sets (two moons problem, text classification datasets Cora and CiteSeer). \end{itemize}
+Our contributions are as follows: \begin{itemize} \item Derivation of general model formulations for three perspectives (front propagation models, first arrival time models and local equations) in the graph-based setting that include established models (Dijkstra's algorithm, shortest paths and $\ell^p$ graph-eikonal equations for $p\geq 1$) as special instances. \item Unification of the three perspectives in the graph-based setting by proving equivalence of the models (front propagation, first arrival times and discrete generalised eikonal models) depending on $p$. \item Application of front propagation on a weighted social network to calculate metrics of trust securely. \item Application of front propagation on graphs to classical problems in semi-supervised learning for point cloud data sets (two moons problem, text classification datasets Cora and CiteSeer). \end{itemize}